 A city cannot oppose the federal government.

-What they're really talking about, these immigration holds, and quite frankly, we're going to find out if those are constitutional or not here pretty shortly.
+And quite frankly, we're going to find out if those are constitutional or not here pretty shortly.

-It's a law that requires police officers to do what they were already supposed to be doing anyway.
+It is a law that requires police officers to do what they were already supposed to be doing anyway.

-So you and I don't disagree on that, except we keep coming up with these little patches everywhere by state by state.
+So you and I don't disagree on that, except we keep coming up with these little patches everywhere by state, by state.

-They're all get getting held unconstitutional, and Congress just sitting there.
+They're all getting held unconstitutional.

 It's the line in the sand.

-Yeah, no, it's not only Trump, it's the is the Congress.
+Yeah, no, it's not only Trump.

 It's Congress.

-We we the Republican Party controls the House and the Senate.
+The Republican Party controls the House and the Senate.

 And these kids are the best of the best.